nocheinlarry/Synology-Git/README.md

 # Synology-Git
-Git server web interface for small synology systems (that do not support things like Gitea via virtualization)
+Git server web interface for small synology systems (that do not support things like Gitea via virtualization) Depending on the version of the Synology OS DSM, some settings may deviate.

 ### Features
 - Login via diskstation accounts (FileStation API)